Planned maintenance – Annual pass payment platform

 Please note

-• This is a remote campground, so please make sure you arrive well prepared.
+This is a remote campground, please arrive well prepared.

 When you’re ready to unplug the mobile phone and truly get away from it all, pack up the tent and load up the canoes for a trip to Johnsons Beach campground on the sandy shores of Boolambayte Lake, in Myall Lakes National Park.